 And then, the same daughter who told me about needing to “live with what is” said,

-One of my favorite human beings passed away two years ago.
+One of my favorite human beings passed away four years ago.
 I wrote this while in tremendous grief.

 I am grateful I wrote this the day Gregg passed, because I never want to forget the little things.
 There will only be one Gregg Helfer.
 The impact of Gregg’s presence on me, my kids and countless lives, was profound and will be cherished always.